Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/serialization-arrays.md

 }
 ```

-## Native Containers
+## Native containers

 Netcode for GameObjects supports `NativeArray` and `NativeList` native containers with built-in serialization, RPCs, and NetworkVariables.
-However, you cannot nest either of these containers without causing a crash.
+However, you can't nest either of these containers without causing a crash.

 A few examples of nesting that will cause a crash:

 * `NativeArray<NativeList<T>>`
 * `NativeList<NativeArray<T>>`
 * `NativeArray<NativeArray<T>>`